wsdfhjxc/virtual-desktop-bar/README.md

 ## Compatibility with window managers other than KWin

 Some features, even the basic ones, like adding or removing desktops, might not work if KWin is replaced with a different window manager, be it i3, bspwm or any other.
 Such issues are unlikely to be addressed.
-However, the plasmoid should still display desktops and their state in a panel, so it can act as a purely visual addition with its labels and indicators.
+However, the plasmoid should still display desktops and their state, so it can act as a visual addition with labels and indicators.